 About Academic Greatness

 During its first 50 years, Stony Brook University established itself as one of the country’s top research universities.
-As we position ourselves for the future, we are launching Project 50 Forward, a comprehensive initiative with three primary components: Operational Excellence, Building for the Future, and Academic Greatness.
-The driving principle of Academic Greatness is to propel the University to the next level — into the ranks of the Association of American Universities’ top 20 public research universities.
+The driving principle of Academic Greatness is to propel the University to the next level—into the ranks of the Association of American Universities’ top 20 public research universities.

 Specifically, the Strategic Plan will help us to:

 - Evaluate our strengths and weaknesses

 - Inform and guide budget priorities and allocations

 - Identify common themes that can support interdisciplinary studies

 - Improve the diversity of our faculty and staff

 - Identify advancement and fundraising opportunities

 In accordance with the new SUNY strategic plan, Stony Brook’s Strategic Plan for Academic Greatness touches on several of the Six Big Ideas as outlined in the “The Power of SUNY,” which can be focused upon in a way that is most appropriate for Stony Brook University.